MultiFusion: Fusing Pre-Trained Models for Multi-Lingual, Multi-Modal Image Generation: Discussion

 \subsection{Limitations}

-While \model~achieves impressive results on a variety of applications, there are some limits to the model's expressiveness.
-For one, \model~always produces meaningful variations when prompted with single input image.
-While this is an advantage in some settings, it may be a limitation in others, since exactly copying objects from an input is not feasible.
-This originates from the encoder not being designed to reconstruct images from its representations but to efficiently encode relevant characteristics instead.
+While \model~achieves impressive results on various applications, there are some limits to the model's expressiveness.
+For one, \model~always produces meaningful variations when prompted with a single input image.
+While this is an advantage in some settings, it may be a limitation in others since exactly copying objects from an input is not feasible.
+This originates from the encoder not being designed to reconstruct images from its representations but to encode relevant characteristics efficiently.
 Nonetheless, this behavior is generally intended as images are supposed to serve as references to \model~instead of performing image editing.
 Additionally, the quality and composition of an input image have a significant effect on the generated image.
-We observed that some visual inputs need to be carefully selected to result in the desired outcome.
+We observed that some visual inputs must be carefully selected to achieve the desired outcome.
 For example, \model~may also include unwanted items from the background of an image in the generated output.
-Furthermore, in some cases, \model~has a tendency to copy the style of the input image even when the textual portion of the prompt indicates a different one.
+Furthermore, in some cases, \model~has a tendency to copy the input image style even when the prompt's textual portion indicates a different one.
 Nonetheless, this can be adequately addressed with the proposed attention manipulation method \cite{AtMan}, as demonstrated throughout the examples in this work.